 As a general rule, if you have done HSC Mathematics Extension 2 then you should take advanced units; if you have done HSC Mathematics Extension 1 then you should take mainstream units; if you have done HSC Mathematics then you should take fundamental units.
 Later chapters in this book give more detailed advice as to which level you should choose.

-Advanced, mainstream and fundamental units are all worth 3 credit points.
+Advanced, mainstream and fundamental units are all worth 3 credit points, with the exception of DATA1001, which is worth 6 credit points.

 Advanced Units of Study in semester 1.